Sally Sharif

 Publications keyboard_arrow_down

-Her work has appeared in International Peacekeeping; Political Violence and Terrorism; Territory, Politics, Governance; Defence and Peace Economics; Studies in Conflict and Terrorism; Human Rights Quarterly; and the Social Science Research Council (SSRC) Project for Return.
-Her policy analysis has been published by The Washington Post, the Peace Accords Matrix Policy Brief Series, and Political Violence at a Glance.
+Her work has appeared or is forthcoming in the Journal of Conflict Resolution, International Studies Quarterly, Conflict Management and Peace Science, International Interactions, International Peacekeeping; and Political Violence and Terrorism, among others.
+Her policy analysis has been published by The Washington Post, the Conversation, the Peace Accords Matrix Policy Brief Series, and Political Violence at a Glance.

 Awards keyboard_arrow_down